Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Researcher in the Digital Research team (CASM) at Demos

-Ellen Judson is a researcher in the digital research team at Demos, focusing on reducing online harms and promoting user rights, with recent work on political and gendered disinformation campaigns.
+Ellen Judson is a researcher in the digital research team (CASM) at Demos, focusing on reducing online harms and promoting user rights.
+She has worked on projects examining political and gendered disinformation campaigns online.

 Gus Hosein